The Inward Investment and International Taxation Review: Belgium

 - the agreement mentions the group contribution.
 The (loss-making) qualifying Belgian taxpayer or the Belgian PE of a qualifying foreign taxpayer should include the amount of the group contribution in the income tax return as a profit of the taxable period concerned; and

-In addition, Belgium has an optional system of value added tax (VAT) grouping.
+In addition, Belgium has an optional system of VAT grouping.
 No VAT is charged between the members of a VAT group, as they are considered as a single taxable person.
 This system provides interesting perspectives for optimising the VAT position.

 ii Other relevant taxes